vhxs/vhxs.github.io/_posts/2022-01-17-how-not-to-use-python-asyncio.markdown

 And the program stalls.
 The problem here is when Bob calls `sock.accept`.
 This function call is *blocking*, meaning that program execution does not proceed until a client requests to open a connection.
 However, by blocking at `sock.accept`, it blocks *the entire `asyncio` event loop*, including the code that Alice would execute the open a connection with Bob's server.
 So `sock.accept` deadlocks the entire program.

 The lesson here is avoid using blocking function calls in a single-threaded event loop like what's used in `asyncio`. `asyncio` has its own bindings for creating TCP connections and servers, though I haven't looked that deeply into it.
 Instead, to implement Diffie-Hellman key exchange, I opted to use Python's `threading` library, which supports honest-to-goodness multithreading.
+Alice and Bob run their code in their own respective threads.

 [^1]: It's [this](https://justinpombrio.net/2020/01/25/concurrency.html) that really made me think about the utility of distinguishing between concurrency and parallelism:
 [^2]: [Talk](https://go.dev/blog/waza-talk) by Rob Pike, one of the creators of golang, on concurrency.